sohnorman/loadbalancer-service/basic-load-balancing.md

 * All ten front-end ports must map to the same set of back-end server instances.
 * The maximum number of server instances that may be placed behind a load balancer is 50.
 * The port range of 56500 to 56520 is reserved for management purposes and cannot be used as front-end virtual ports.
 * TCP port 56501 is used for management.
-Please ensure that traffic to this port as well as your application's ports are allowed by any firewalls deployed on your public network.
+Please ensure that traffic to this port as well as your application's ports are not blocked by any firewalls you may have deployed on your public VLANs.

 ## Load Balancing Methods
 The following three load balancing methods are available for distributing traffic among back-end application servers: